oopsmonk/documentation/mam/1.0/tutorials/js/create-mam-webpage.md

 # Publish and display public messages on a webpage

-**In the `mam` package is a minified JavaScript file that you can use in webpages.
+**In the `mam` package there is a minified JavaScript file that you can use in webpages.
 This way, you can build web applications that publish MAM messages and display them.**

 ## IOTA network